2023 Solar Incentives Guide for Simpsonville, SC - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-• Net Metering: Net metering factors in once your solar panels are up and running.
-If you've signed a net metering agreement with your Simpsonville utility company, it will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
-In some areas, this credit is dollar-for-dollar, while in other places you might make back a percentage of the value.
+• Net Metering: Net metering factors in after your solar panels are up and running.
+If you've signed a net metering agreement with your Simpsonville utility company, it will subtract the value of the excess energy produced by your solar system from your utility bill each month.
+In some places, this credit is dollar-for-dollar, while in other places you may make back a percentage of the value.

 Best National Provider